jdrestre/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 ![N|Solid](https://www.holbertonschool.com/holberton-logo.png)

 ## Description
-- Repository to study the following Python topics: Data Structures: Set, Dictionary
+- Repository to study the following Python topics: Exceptions
 ---
 At the end of this project I could explain to anyone:
 - Whats the difference between errors and exceptions